 The New Global Entry Perk

 Global Entry will save you time at the airport, because you can skip the long lines at US Customs and Immigration.
 Plus, you’ll get approved for TSA PreCheck on most flights, which gets you through US airport security faster.

 There’s a $100 application fee for Global Entry, but your membership lasts 5 years.

 If you charge your Global Entry application fee to your Citi American Airlines Executive card, you’ll get a $100 statement credit.
 You can earn this statement credit every 5 years.

 This benefit is available to current cardholders.
 And some folks who paid for Global Entry on their card within the past month or so contacted Citi and report getting the credit issued retroactively.

 Don’t Have the Citi American Airlines Executive Card?

-There are other cards that offer a $100 statement credit for Global Entry including:
+There are other cards that offer up to a $100 statement credit for Global Entry including: